prorev/prorev.github.io/_posts/2020-05-16-machine-learning_t5.md

 text = """
 Question:What does increased oxygen concentrations in the patient’s lungs displace?
-Context:Hyperbaric (high-pressure) medicine uses special oxygen chambers to increasethe partial pressure of O 2 around the patient and, when needed, the medical staff.Carbon monoxide poisoning, gas gangrene, and decompression sickness (the ’bends’)are sometimes treated using these devices.
-Increased O 2 concentration in thelungs helps to displace carbon monoxide from the heme group of hemoglobin.
-Oxygengas is poisonous to the anaerobic bacteria that cause gas gangrene, so increasingits partial pressure helps kill them.
-Decompression sickness occurs in diverswho decompress too quickly after a dive, resulting in bubbles of inert gas, mostlynitrogen and helium, forming in their blood.
+Context:Hyperbaric (high-pressure) medicine uses special oxygen chambers to increase the partial pressure of O 2 around the patient and, when needed, the medical staff.Carbon monoxide poisoning, gas gangrene, and decompression sickness (the ’bends’)are sometimes treated using these devices.
+Increased O2 concentration in the lungs helps to displace carbon monoxide from the heme group of hemoglobin.
+Oxygen gas is poisonous to the anaerobic bacteria that cause gas gangrene, so increasing its partial pressure helps kill them.
+Decompression sickness occurs in divers who decompress too quickly after a dive, resulting in bubbles of inert gas, mostly nitrogen and helium, forming in their blood.
-Increasing the pressure of O 2 assoon as possible is part of the treatment."""
+Increasing the pressure of O 2 as soon as possible is part of the treatment."""

 input_ids = tokenizer.encode(text, return_tensors='pt')
 outputs = model.generate(input_ids=input_ids)